 Category: Behind the Science

-Expanding Frontiers in Neuroimmunology
+Expanding frontiers in neuroimmunology

 Jon Brotchie reports back with highlights from the recent Neuroimmunology Drug Development Summit in Boston, in particular how TREM2 is emerging as one of the most promising new targets for Parkinson’s, both in terms of mechanism and the variety of approaches we have to potentially manipulate it.